mediascape/euromeme/README.md

 The assets are precompiled from `src` into `static` by running `npm run build`.
 The precompiled assets should be committed to the repository.

+## media-api

+A set of scripts that provide HTTP access to Euromeme streaming media.

 ## tv-bridge

 A node.js application that: